-Work on the design of a new solution to protect the plant from flooding due to high-level conditions and avoids reliance on single instrument activation continued in Q2 2022.
-The evaluation report is in process and will be completed in Q4 2022.
+Work on the design of a new solution to protect the plant from flooding due to high-level conditions and avoids reliance on single instrument activation continued in Q4 2022.
+The evaluation report was completed in Q4 2022.
 Solution design will begin in Q1 2023 and is expected to be complete in Q2 2024.
 The implementation timeline will be prioritized among other projects scheduled for implementation at West Point.